 Level Up is a program for Penn undergraduate and graduate students that pays students to lead workshops in Making, Digital Media and Design, and Research Tools and Technology.
 Library staff will work closely with Level Up workshop leaders to develop a successful workshop plan, provide all the support necessary to ensure a successful workshop, and compensate students for their time preparing and conducting the workshop.
 All you need is a workshop idea!

-Book a Group Study Room.
+Book a Group Study Space.
 Reserve a private room in WIC for your group.
 Each WIC Group Study Room seats up to eight students and includes a whiteboard, computer and display screens.
 Some rooms have a built in video camera and some have IMacs with cameras for video conference and recording capabilities.
 When booking your room, click the info button to see each room's equipment setup.

 Reserve a Booth.
 Book one of WIC's 12 data diner booths in the Information Commons.
 Each has a monitor on articulated arm, a PC desktop, a PC laptop with webcam, and connections for personal laptops.

 Study in open seating alcoves.
 WIC has two study alcoves - the Microsoft/Lenovo Group Study Alcove and the Sandra S. Kerbel Memorial Group Study Alcove.

 Search Penn Libraries Spaces.
 Find your favorite quiet spot, access to tech, or a place to meet with your group.

 Borrow Equipment.
 The Vitale Digital Media Lab has a large assortment of multimedia equipment to help with your big presentation, phone battery emergencies, or recording videos for your hamster's climb to internet stardom!
 Visit the Vitale Lab's Connect2 booking page to check facility and equipment availability.

 Penn Libraries' works with the Office of Student Disabilities Services to provide accessibility services that include